Category Archives: French Royals

 © Unofficial Royalty 2021

-Von Fersen was born in Stockholm on September 4, 1755, the elder son of Field Marshal Axel von Fersen (the Elder) and Countess Hedvig Catharina De la Gardie.
+Axel von Fersen was born in Stockholm on September 4, 1755, the elder son of Field Marshal Axel von Fersen (the Elder) and Countess Hedvig Catharina De la Gardie.
 He had three siblings:

-Queen Marie Antoinette. source: Wikipedia
+Queen Marie Antoinette of France. source: Wikipedia

 Returning to Sweden the following year, he served in the Swedish military, but continued to visit France and began developing a friendship with the future Queen.
 In 1780, became an aide-de-camp to General Rochambeau during the American Revolutionary War, serving until the war’s end in 1783.
 Upon his return, King Gustav III of Sweden made him Captain of the Guard, hoping to have von Fersen by his side as he traveled throughout Europe to garner support for his plans to invade Denmark.
 The French king also gave von Fersen several honorary military appointments.
-As tensions began to rise in France, the Swedish King appointed von Fersen as his secret envoy to the French King and Queen – subverting the usual diplomatic channels and providing a direct contact between the sovereigns.
+As tensions began to rise in France, the Swedish King appointed von Fersen as his secret envoy to the French King and Queen, subverting the usual diplomatic channels and providing direct contact between the sovereigns.

 His further efforts to protect and save the Queen and her family proved unsuccessful.
 He saw them for the last time in December 1791 but continued a correspondence with the Queen until her execution in October 1793.
 Having returned to Sweden, von Fersen later became one of the closest advisors to the new King Gustav IV Adolf, rising to the position of Earl Marshal, and by 1801, Marshal of the Realm.